 Note that this MAC address, 80:2a:a8:17:74:b5, is the MAC of the radio broadcasting those SSIDs, and does not correspond to the MAC address of the wired ethernet port.
 The ethernet port is usually close by (i.e. modification of one of the octets by 1 or 2, depending on the number of radios), but it is not defined which octet gets modified.

-How to Find Mapping in the UniFi Controller
+How to Find Mapping in the UniFi Network Controller

 1. Navigate to the Devices section of the controller.

-3. In the property panel is a section called WLANS with a drop down.
+3. In the properties panel, within the Details tab check out the WLANS section.
 There is a BSSID column where this information is available.